-This is defined as "artificial light emitted from premises so as to be prejudicial to health or a nuisance", and is classed as a statutory nuisance
+Light pollution is defined as 'artificial light emitted from premises so as to be prejudicial to health or a nuisance', and is classed as a statutory nuisance.

 Statutory nuisances are essentially about public health and, while lights briefly turning on and off, triggered by cats and foxes, may be irritating to light sleeping people with thin curtains, they will rarely, if ever, be harmful.

 The rules around light pollution do not apply to artificial light from: